Education Framework

 We Can Talk recognises that these existing core skills already are embedded in practice:

-- Teamwork and Collaboration – Effective communication within the multidisciplinary team (MDT) is a fundamental skill, ensuring that care is coordinated and that patients receive consistent, safe care (1, 2).
+- Teamwork and Collaboration – Effective communication within the multidisciplinary team is a fundamental skill, ensuring that care is coordinated and that patients receive consistent, safe care (1, 2).

 - Building Trust – Building trusting, respectful relationships with patients is an essential part of all acute healthcare workers’ jobs, helping patients feel understood and supported in their care journey (3, 4).